UoB-COMSM0166/2025-group-2/README.md

 <em><sub>Initial Class Diagram</sub></em>
 </p>

-As we developed the game further and added in more features according to the various twists planned, like the double player mode, the shop function, the various new tools found in the shop function and the random incidences occuring during gameplay, code complexity quickly increased and refactoring became necessary.
+As we developed the game further and added in more features according to the various twists planned, like the Double Player mode, the shop function, the various new tools found in the shop function and the random incidences occuring during gameplay, code complexity quickly increased and refactoring became necessary.
 This led to us creating the second and final Class Diagram.

 <p align="center">